1. SMALL INTESTINAL ADENOCARCINOMAS

 2. SMALL INTESTINAL LYMPHOMAS

 Lymphomas may arise primarily in the gastrointestinal tract or may involve it secondarily in patients with disseminated disease.
 In Western countries, primary gastrointestinal lymphomas account for 5% of lymphomas and 20% of small bowel malignancies.
 They occur most commonly in the small intestine.
 There is an increased incidence of small intestinal lymphomas in patients with AIDS, Crohn disease, and those receiving immunosuppressive therapy.
 The most common histologic subtype is non-Hodgkin extranodal marginal zone (MALT) B-cell lymphoma.
 Enteropathy-associated T-cell lymphomas appear to be increasing in incidence in the United States.
 They are associated with the diagnosis of celiac disease.
 In the Middle East, lymphomas may arise in the setting of immunoproliferative small intestinal disease.
-In this condition, there is diffuse ...
+In this condition, there ...